gdv/gianluca.dellavedova.org/endorsements.markdown

 *   No software patents.
 A program is a way to express algorithms, which are not patentable by the Bern convention.
 Then why should you want to patent a program?
-*   [Email Charter](http://emailcharter.org/) We're drowning in email.We can reverse this spiral only by mutual agreement.
+*   [Email Charter](http://emailcharter.org/) We're drowning in email.
+We can reverse this spiral only by mutual agreement.

 ## Thanks to: